Here in Southern California, it's jacaranda, or apparently more accurately jacaranda mimosifolia, time.

 A gentle veil of soft, deep purple has settled all up and down the residential streets.
 In the morning, you find your car covered in a thin shroud of purple.
 It laughs purple, weeps purple, wakes and sleeps purple.

 Back in the early '90s, I worked for three years at a law office on the corner of Wilshire and Doheny in Beverly Hills.
-My principal emotion during those years was despair, with mingled dread-loneliness-revulsion running a close second.
+My principal emotion during those years was despair.
 One spring day I was in my boss's sixth floor office and as he nattered on about the motion for relief from default I was to write one more time because, one more time, he'd ignored a deadline, I glanced out his windows and saw that all the streets north of Wilshire were blanketed in purple.
 It was jacaranda time!
-There was light, there was poetry, beyond the prison walls there was life!
+There was poetry, beyond the prison walls there was life!
 It was perhaps the one truly happy moment of my career as an attorney.

-And looking back, I can't help thinking that it was also perhaps the first moment when I knew I had to leave.
+Looking back, that may have been the first moment I knew I had to leave.